nocomplexity/FreeAndOpenMachineLearning/abstract.md

 describing:

 -   Key machine learning concepts.
-The focus is on concepts that are needed in order to use solid FOSS machine learning frameworks and datasets when creating a machine learning powered application.
+The focus is on concepts that are needed in order to use FOSS machine learning frameworks and datasets when creating a machine learning powered application.
 -   An open reference architecture for creating and maintaining a machine learning solution architecture and IT landscape.